Saaappi/HelpMePlay/README.md

   - Toggle the creation (or destruction) of a Loot window on the chat frame during New Character Configuration.
 - Edit Mode
   - Select which Edit Mode layout should be used during New Character Configuration.

+### Health Module

+The Health module was implemented to introduce features to the addon to help maintain the player's health.

+- Water Reminder
+  - Toggle a text reminder to drink water.
+Optionally, you can also choose a sound to play with the text message if that will help you drink more water!

 #### Heirlooms